by rsiv with

 Julep Straws (You want the straw to come to just above the rim on the cup, so that one can enjoy the fragrance of the mint while sipping.
 Steel straws can be cut with a dremel tool, with a metal cutting disk.
 I use a copper tube cutter for my copper straws, which are really just lengths of tube I cut down to size.)

 Kentucky Colonel Mint (my local herb place didn’t have any of the colonel this year, so I ordered it online.
-Mine shipped from Richmond, so at least a Virginian got my money.)by rsiv with no comments yet
+Mine shipped from Richmond, so at least a Virginian got my money.)

 This is the 10th and final post of a 10 part series on my adventure in Cuba.
 I’ve provided navigation below so you can read it in chronological order, as opposed to reverse order, if thats your preference.
 Thanks for reading!
 Leave a comment or shoot me an email if you’re so inclined.